Huntingtons Disease | Stem Cells Australia

 Huntington’s Disease (HD) is a genetically inherited disease that is passed from parent to child and causes the breakdown of nerve cells in the brain.
 The cells that are particularly affected in HD are called ‘medium spiny neurons’ (MSNs).
 MSNs receive and coordinate information from other cells in the brain to control movement, emotion, and intellectual processes.
 The destruction of MSNs leads to emotional changes, mental decline and impaired movement.

 The genetic fault that causes this disease occurs in the gene that holds the code for a protein called ‘Huntingtin’.
 The defective gene causes the body to make a faulty, toxic version of the Huntingtin protein, and this eventually results in the loss of MSNs and other neurons.
+Symptoms of HD usually appear in patients between the ages of 35-50, but can start earlier.

 Currently, there are no treatments for Huntington’s disease.